wregen/yi-stream/README.md

 YI I bought is Chinese version.
 The hw platform is 2.
 I did not tested this on any other YI versions.

-## How to flash it?

-Copy the content of ./sd to the root of your SD card and follow the instructions on http://xiaoyi.querex.be/.

-## How does it work?

-It uses ffmpeg for re-muxing and re-streaming av stream from RTSP on localhost to RTMP server.
-Additionaly a simple HTML UI has been made to start/stop streaming, checking an output logs and monitoring bandwidth.

 ## Licenses

 1. ./sd/home  - contains proprietary software which I think is a property of [Xiaomi Inc.](http://www.mi.com/en/),